foxbit19/todo-app/README.md

 - `completedDate` a string object in `RFC822Z` format.

 ## Docker compose
-I've used multi env `Dockerfile` to avoid loading source file into docker images.
+I used multi env `Dockerfile` to avoid loading source file into docker images.
 You can find more info into the dockerfiles.

 You can run client and server application with one command using docker compose: